dutertetimes/dutertetimes.github.io/news/_posts/2016-08-19-20160819T100952-Coast Guard's New Multi-Role Ship.md

 In a statement, JICA Chief Representative Susumo Ito said "The cooperation aims to build the capacity of the Philippines in boosting Maritime safety for socio-economic development.
 As an archipelago, the Philippines will benefit greatly from the Japanese ship."

 The vessel was formally received by the PCG during the Arrival and Blessing Ceremony at the Headquarters Coast Guard Ready Force at Pier 13 of Manila South Harbor at 9am.
-The 44-meter, 25-knots vessel is officially named MRRV Tubbataha after the lighthouse in the Tubbataha Marine National Park in Palawan.
+The 44-meter, 25-knots vessel is officially named BRP Tubbataha after the lighthouse in the Tubbataha Marine National Park in Palawan.
 Nine more MRRVs will be delivered by Japan quarterly and the next will be arriving on December of this year.
 According to the Coast Guard, the other nine MRRVs "will also be named after primary lighthouses in the country to denote the important role of the lighthouse as an aid to navigation to mariners."